TawannaWillis/Active-Directory-Account-Security/README.md

 <br />- Attempt to log in 6 times with an incorrect password.
 <br />- Observe that the account is locked out in **Active Directory**.
 <br />- Unlock the account.
+<br />- Reset Password for user bobex.gomo (Right click user name in DC-1, click reset password and reset and unlock for user)